dontjoome/RE3R_AP_World/README.md

 This file only contains locations that are changed/added for Nightmare, and is loaded after the normal locations file.
 If a location in the Nightmare file has the same region name and location name as a location in the normal file, the location in the normal file will be overwritten when playing Nightmare difficulty.
 If the location in the Nightmare file has a region + location name that doesn't match an existing location, it will be added as a new location when playing Nightmare difficulty i.e. (JAN) will be appended to the name

 #### Locations (Inferno) file
-This file is optional, but needed for Hardcore difficulty support for scenarios.
+This file is optional, but needed for Inferno difficulty support for scenarios.
 Inferno has the same item placements as Nightmare, removes some typewriters and item boxes as well as quite a few item locations.

 This file only contains locations that are changed/added for Inferno, and is loaded after the normal locations file.
 If a location in the Inferno file has the same region name and location name as a location in the normal file, the location in the normal file will be overwritten when playing Inferno difficulty.
 If the location in the Inferno file has a region + location name that doesn't match an existing location, it will be added as a new location when playing Inferno difficulty i.e. (JAI) will be appended to the name